 But perhaps the most popular consensus is that nesting in pregnancy is a primal instinct going back thousands of years.
 Our ancestral mamas instinctively knew that providing a safe and comfortable environment was conducive to attachment between mother and infant.
 Need more proof that nesting is natural and instinct-driven?
 Look at nature.
 Animals “nest” in much the same way.

 Think nesting is only for first-time moms?
 Nope!
 Nesting can occur in any pregnancy and can be as simple as preparing a space for the new baby, going through hand-me-downs from your older kids, cleaning out the old bassinet, and maybe buying some new onesies.
-Whatever way it manifests, mamas (and dads!) for sure nest beyond that first pregnancy.
+Whatever way it manifests, mamas (and dads) can definitely nest beyond that first pregnancy.

 Are there any things nesting mamas should avoid?